 SILC COMMITTEE UPDATES: Consumer Services Committee: Ronda reported that the committee met on April 1st, via Zoom.
 The meeting also included Codi (WRIL), Denise Reed (ILC), Jennifer Lewis and Colette Wagoner.
 Committee discussion included activities which might support the next State Plan goals/objectives as the committee is called to identify IL services needs and/or best practices in the state.
 During the committee meeting, members identified existing information which will be gathered and reviewed to help identify IL service needs, barriers, or unmet needs.
-Recommendations might come in the form of objectives or activities e.g., improve consistency of IL services, access to services, reducing barriers, or increasing awareness of IL services.
+Recommendations might come in the form of objectives or activities e.g., improve consistency of IL services.
 Committee members are gathering existing information to review, e.g., Ronda asked that if others know of other sources of information that the committee should review, to please pass this along her.
 CJ noted that Disability Rights hosts listening sessions and conducts an online survey; she will inquire about sharing this information with the committee.
 The committee will meet again early in May to continue their work.